-Find out when a tenant can legally break a lease in Georgia, when they can’t, and if a landlord is required by Georgia law to make reasonable effort to re-rent.
+Find out when a tenant can legally break a lease in Georgia, when they can’t, and if a landlord is required by Georgia law to make a reasonable effort to re-rent.

 Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Georgia to end a tenancy in general.

 Lease Termination Notice Requirements in Georgia

 In Georgia, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
 Tenants are required to provide notice for the following lease terms (O.C.G.A. § 44-7-7):

 - Notice to terminate a month-to-month lease.
 60 days’ notice if the landlord is giving notice; 30 days’ notice if the tenant is giving notice.